MagicPoulp/vulkan_charts_flutter/README.md

 https://github.com/flutter/flutter/issues/53989
 https://github.com/t-artikov/flutter_transparent_surface_test
 https://github.com/t-artikov/surface-view-bug
 However, I do not agree that the SurfaceView bug is exactly the same as the FlutterActivity bug.
+Because we have FlutterActivity extends Activity in the Java code.

 # Links